How to become a proofreader

 How to become a proofreader, step four.

 Most employers will not ask you for proofreading qualifications.
 In fact, I would be very surprised if any asked for proofreading qualifications.
 What they are far more likely to do is look at your experience (that’s your foot in the door, as it were) and then ask you to take a proofreading test.
 With your proofreader mindset (courtesy of your genes and upbringing) and your proofreading methodology (courtesy of The No-Nonsense Proofreading Course), taking a proofreading test will be a cinch!

 And you’re in!
 Well, it probably isn’t going to be that simple.
 With all jobs, particularly when you’re looking at a change of career, there are bound to be setbacks and knockbacks.
 Persistence is key.

-Spending more than £150 (compared to just £29.99 for my eBook) on a proofreading course that promises an ‘official’ proofreading qualification is not going to advance your cause any further.
+Spending as much as £500 (compared to just £29.99 for my eBook) on a proofreading course that promises an ‘official’ proofreading qualification is not going to advance your cause any further.
 And it will leave a significant dent in your bank balance!

 The No-Nonsense Proofreading Course guarantees you will be able to confidently pursue professional proofreading opportunities or your money back!
 If, after reading the eBook and taking the steps laid out within its covers, you don’t feel as if you’ve taken your first real steps on the road to becoming a professional proofreader, just let me know within 30 days of purchase and I will give you a full refund.
 No questions.
 No quibbles.